MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Tutorials/SAM-Partners/EDP.md

 > Even if the EDP is finalized, the user can still upload/edit ELPs for this Engagement if it is decided later that the Engagement will require an ELP.

 If it was decided the SAM Engagement will contain the deliverable of an ELP, follow the [ELP Tutorial](ELP.md) section for the detailed procedure.

+## Next Step: Effective Licensing Position (ELP)

+If your SAM Engagement does not include an Effective Licensing Position (ELP) as a main deliverable, your SAM Engagement finalizes here.
+However, if an ELP needs to be produced, please read the Tutorial [Effective Licensing Position](ELP.md) (ELP).